ModouLaminJagne/AppaChat/README.md

 This is a chat app created with react and styled with bootstrap.
 I connected to chat engine to server as backend and database.
 It requires user authentication for usage.
+You'll need to visit chat engine's website to be able to use the backend services.

 ## Getting Started with Create React App